 - a) On May 18, 2010, IPC Cayman agreed to establish a limited partnership in Israel (IPC Israel) and register IPC Cayman's interest in the two licenses in the name of IPC Israel.
 IPC Israel is owned by IPC Cayman as a limited partner and its general partner is International Three Crown Petroleum LLC (ITC). - b) On October 13, 2010, IPC Cayman and IPC Israel signed a Partnership Subscription and Contribution Agreement with Ofer Investments Ltd., an Israeli company, ("Ofer").
-Under this agreement, Ofer agreed to contribute up to US\$28 million towards the IPC Israel's share of the cost of affiling of the initial two exploratory wells under the Sara and Myra licenses and related exploration costs in exchange for a 50% limited partnership interest in IPC Israel.
+Under this agreement, Ofer agreed to contribute up to US\$ 28 million towards the IPC Israel's share of the cost of drilling of the initial two exploratory wells under the Sara and Myra licenses and related exploration costs in exchange for a 50% limited partnership interest in IPC Israel and certain voting and management rights related to IPC Israel.